johnnyhuy/versioneer/README.md

 # Versioneer

-A standalone tool used to quickly version Git repos
+An opinionated standalone tool used to quickly version Git repos that wraps around [Conventional Changelog](https://github.com/conventional-changelog) projects.

-This project took inspiration from the standard-version project.
+The goal of this project is to make versioning a portable as possible.

+> It's also a learning experience for [me](https://github.com/johnnyhuy) ☺️

 ## 🏆 Features

 - Git tags
 - Follows the [Conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) by default
 - GitHub release generation

 ## Getting Started